 Tracking can also help at your doctor’s appointments.
 You’ll have a better understanding of your own symptoms, how they impact your life, and what you’ve tried.
 Having a physical notebook (if you go that route) can also indicate to your doctor that you’re serious about your symptoms.
 This can backfire, though, and doctors can see this level of note taking as a sign of obsessiveness and anxiety.
 That’s a sign for you to get a new doctor.

 On the whole, symptom tracking has been one of the most helpful tools I’ve picked up to help manage my endo.
-If you would like to get started, here are some links below to get you going.
+If you would like to get started, check out the links below to get you going.
 Ultimately, it doesn’t matter what your tracking system looks like, as long as it works for you!

 Here’s How to use a Bullet Journal for Better Mental Health from Buzzfeed.com